Do you believe you need a tooth removed, but aren’t sure? Are you experiencing tooth pain but don’t know why?

 Whenever possible, Dr. Alexander will take measures to preserve your natural tooth.
-Your smile is at its healthiest when all of your natural teeth are still in place.
+Your smile is at its healthiest when all your natural teeth are still in place.
 Thus, we first aim to restore your affected tooth before recommending extraction.
-Dr. Alexander can offer a number of solutions for replacing the missing tooth or teeth, including dental bridges, dentures, and dental implants.
+Dr. Alexander can offer several solutions for replacing a missing tooth or teeth, including dental bridges, dentures, and dental implants.

 Learn about the benefits of dental implants for missing teeth if you’ve already had a necessary tooth extraction.